xbmc/addon-check/README.md

 - Checks if addon.xml and license file exists for an addon.

+- Checks if the version in addon.xml is valid (for repository generator)

 - Checks if all xml files are valid.

 - Check if all the json files are valid.